ColmTalbot/wcosmo/README.rst

     cosmology.luminosity_distance(1)  # returns astropy Quantity

-Explicitly usage of :code:`astropy` units can be freely enabled/disabled.
+Explicit usage of :code:`astropy` units can be freely enabled/disabled.
 In this case, the values will have the default units for each method.

 .. code-block:: python